keu/docs/astro/cli/cli-release-notes.md

 ### Support for Identity-Based Login Flow

-To better integrate with Astro's identity-based login flow, the CLI now prompts you for your login email after you run `astro auth login`.
+To better integrate with Astro's identity-based login flow, the CLI now prompts you for your login email after you run `astro login`.
 Based on your email, the CLI assumes your Astro Organization and automatically brings you to your Organization's login flow via web browser.

 ### Additional Improvements